-I am an assistant professor of sociology at the University of Oregon.
+I am an associate professor of sociology at the University of Oregon.
 My work examines race, gender, and reproduction.
 I am particularly interested in social cognition and the consequences of meaning-making for sexual and reproductive behavior.
 My research agenda centers projects that interrogate how everyday cultural constructions shape family processes, particularly at the nexus between embodiment and biomedical technologies.

 Broadly, I am motivated by exploring the limits of biomedical frameworks in explaining and understanding unintended pregnancy as a public health phenomenon, as well as theorizing the social underpinnings of fundamental life processes that are often taken for granted as natural.